jsmaker/iPromise/README.md

 iPromise
 ========

-#small powerful and no dependencies promises
+#Small powerful and no dependencies promises

 ```javascript